romaingrx/LINGI2364-projects/Project 3/README.md

-Project 2 : Implementing Sequence Mining
+Project 3 : Classifying Graphs
 ===

 The aim of this project is to train several models to predict labels on patterns in a supervised dataset with sequences.